 When your own soul is empty it’s very difficult to understand your spouse.
 You’re so hungry no true communication can happen.

-Proactively finding healthy nourishment for your own heart will give you the internal resiliency to understand your spouse and work toward any solutions necessary.
-Your spouse may be able to meet some of your needs, but you’re responsible for finding the healthy friends, uplifting media, solitude, and time with God that your soul needs to be healthy.
+Proactively finding healthy nourishment for your own heart will give you more internal resiliency to understand your spouse and work toward any solutions necessary.
+Your spouse may be able to meet some of your needs, but you’re responsible for finding the healthy friends, uplifting media, solitude, and time with God that your soul needs to be whole.

 Have an Open Heart